ia-toki/tcframe/docs/topic-guides/grading.rst

 For problem without subtasks:

-- status: the worst test case verdict status
+- verdict: the worst test case verdict
-- points: the sum of test case verdict points, where:
+- points: the sum of test case points, where:

-  - an Accepted status will be given 100 / (number of test cases) points
+  - an Accepted verdict will be given 100 / (number of test cases) points
-  - an OK status will be given its own points
+  - an OK verdict will be given its own points
-  - any other status will be given 0 points
+  - any other verdict will be given 0 points

 For problem with subtasks:

-- status: the worst subtask verdict status
+- verdict: the worst subtask verdict
-- points: the sum of subtask verdict points
+- points: the sum of subtask points

 Sample local grading output
 ---------------------------